stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 ## Currying

-Once we start using higher order functions, the concept of partial function application (also called *currying* after mathematician and logician Haskell Curry) becomes very important.
+Once we start using higher-order functions, the concept of partial function application (also called *currying* after mathematician and logician Haskell Curry) becomes very important.